 - The sole shareholder makes declarations of will to the company.
 It must be made in writing, under pain of invalidity.

-- The founders of a single-member LLC can be natural persons or legal entities.
+- The founders of a single-shareholder LLC can be natural persons or legal entities.
 Their citizenship and the company’s registered office do not matter.
 Additionally, a capital of at least 5,000 PLN is required.